prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 ### Configuring Fee Recipient on your validator client instance

 A fee recipient address can be configured on your validator client instance by using the Prysm CLI.
-Use one of the following flags to specifying the address either directly within your CLI command, or by specifying the location of a JSON file that contains your fee recipient address:
+Use one of the following flags to specifying the fee recipient address either directly within your CLI command, or by specifying the location of a JSON file that contains your fee recipient address:

 <table>
   <tr>